Below is a list of the most recent grants awarded by NCRCRD followed by links to award summaries in previous years.

 Rapid technological advances have led to pronounced changes throughout society, including within the home.
 Given this pervasive reach and well-documented effects on individuals’ health and well-being, few topics are more germane – and more in need of unbiased, evidence-based resources – than technology use within families.
 The current project, in response, will provide rural families in the North Central Region (NCR) with timely, practical resources to help navigate household technology use.
 Specific aims of the project are: (1) to create and disseminate a Smartphones, Smart Families Survival Kit, (2) to develop a series of informational resources on pertinent technology-related issues families are facing, and (3) to evaluate the reach and impact of project resources.
 With smartphone ownership in rural areas now at similar levels as urban areas, the current project provides an important opportunity to develop and disseminate resources to improve the well-being of children, families, and their rural NCR communities.

-Awarded: Small Grant / $39,941 / September 30, 2025
+Awarded: Small Grant / $39,941 / one-year grant / September 30, 2025

 Addressing Household Food Waste in Rural Communities